rsogllc/GNT/en/mining.md

 make in the second week to the even fewer bitcoins you make in the third week, and so on.

-For example, if you only make 95% as much after each week and you start out competitive enough to make 1 bitcoin a week, the formula to see how much you make in 52 weeks is:
+For example, if difficulty increases by 5% a week and you start out competitive enough to make 1 bitcoin a week, you will make just under 19 bitcoins in 52 weeks.

 <form id="income" class="mining-calculator" style="border: thin solid grey;
 text-align: left;" action="javascript:void(null);" method="post" onSubmit="calculate_income();">